-Research shows that teenagers who choose to pick up a book for pleasure are more likely to succeed in life.
-Getting them to do so, however, isn’t easy.
+Research shows that teenagers who choose to pick up a book for pleasure are more likely to succeed.
+Encouraging them to do so, however, isn’t easy.

-It is with this in mind that we passionately pursue the development of reading at our school.
-Each of our pupils has the opportunity to read to an adult at least two times a week - adults actively model reading for pleasure and children are encouraged to read aloud in different environments.
-Additionally, all tutor group are encouraged to have their class reading book, which can be read during tutor times.
-It is hoped that a love of reading and an appreciation of literature will develop during our pupil’s time at our school.
+It is with this in mind that we passionately pursue the development of reading in our school.
+Pupils have the opportunity to read to an adult at least twice a week - adults actively model reading for pleasure and pupils are encouraged to read aloud in different environments.
+Additionally, all tutor groups have a class reading book, which can be read during tutor times.
+It is hoped that a love of reading and an appreciation of literature will develop during our pupil’s time at the Polygon.

-To help personalise development in pupils reading, last year we have signed up to LexiaUK which is bespoke programme to help students develop the six areas of reading, covering early phonological to advanced comprehension skills.
-The program creates personalised learning paths for each student through an adaptive placement and scaffolded activities.
+To help personalise development in pupils reading, last year we signed up to LexiaUK, a bespoke programme to help students develop the six areas of reading, covering early phonological to advanced comprehension skills.
+The program creates personalised learning paths for each student through an adaptive placement and scaffolded activity.
 The six areas for development are:

 Lexia provide a Core5 working example.
 Try making a mistake to test their 'tailored scaffolding technique'.
 Please click the link below: